Adult Adoption in Iowa: Who It's For, How It Works, and What It Changes Legally

 - Consent of the adopter: The person wishing to adopt must be at least 18 years old and legally competent.

 - Consent of the adult adoptee: The person being adopted must consent.
-This is the primary distinguishing feature of adult adoption — there is no court-ordered termination of parental rights, no home study investigation required, and no post-placement supervisory period.
+This is the primary distinguishing feature of adult adoption — there is no court-ordered termination of parental rights, and no home study investigation or post-placement supervisory period unless the court orders otherwise.
 The adoption proceeds on mutual agreement.

 Because both parties are adults capable of making their own legal decisions, Iowa strips away much of the protective procedural apparatus built for child adoptions.
-There is no home study requirement, no background check mandate from the state, no three-hour counseling requirement, and no waiting period after consent.
+Adult adoption generally does not use the minor-adoption home-study, background-check, counseling, or post-placement timing requirements; confirm any case-specific documentation or court timing with counsel.

 What Changes Legally After Adult Adoption